-The North Pole, also known as the True North Pole and not to be confused with the Magnetic North Pole, is the point on the earth’s surface that meets the planet’s axis of rotation.
+The North Pole, also known as True North and not to be confused with Magnetic North, is the point on the earth’s surface that meets the planet’s axis of rotation.
 Or put more whimsically, the home of Santa Claus and his workshop.

 The North Pole is located in the middle of the Arctic Ocean, surrounded by sea ice.
 Unlike the South Pole, which lies on a land mass which can accommodate an inhabited research base, the North Pole must be studied at intervals lasting up to a few weeks from temporary base stations either near the Pole or drifting in the ocean.
 These studies are mostly carried out by Russia.

 Though there have been a few early claims by explorers of reaching the North Pole, most notably by Robert Peary who attempted the trip in 1909, these early visits are widely disputed due to discrepancies in navigation and difficulties proving the claims.
 The first verified and scientifically proven human attainment of the North Pole was by fly-over in 1926 by the airship Norge, led by Norwegian explorer Roald Amundsen and piloted by the airship’s designer Umberto Nobile of Italy.

 Prior to Amundsen’s 1926 fly-over and earlier forays near the area, information about the North Pole’s size, location, consistency and inhabitants was primarily guesswork, often derived from fairly dodgy source material.
 A 1606 map of the Pole created by Gerardus Mercator (of “Mercator projection” fame) depicts the North Pole as a large, magnetic mountain at the top of the Earth, surrounded by a giant whirlpool.
 Other wild guesses about the area mention several land masses, including one inhabited by pygmies and another labeled as the “best” of the land masses (strangely uninhabited, if that is indeed the case).